-Even harder than cutting into a book!
+Even harder than cutting into a book.
+(I love my books!)

 I stitched them to the front of the canvas bag.
 It wasn’t easy since the bag was already finished but thank goodness a good portion of the bed of my sewing machine comes off to allow sewing in tight spaces.